edgeworx/docs/content/en/docs/more/maintenance.md

 - **Node maintenance**: updates to the agent software and/or configuration installed on your edge devices.

-Typically Darcy Cloud maintenance is invisible to the end user.
+Typical Darcy Cloud maintenance is invisible to the end user.
 That is to say, there is no interruption to service, and you will not have noticed that the update has occurred.
 We refer to this as a [Zero-Impact Maintenance](#zero-impact-maintenance) event.
 However, on occasion